marekhudyma/marekhudyma.github.io/_posts/2019-11-01-REST-communication-best-practices.md

 ---
 layout: post
-title: "Microservices integration best practices"
+title: "REST communication best practices"
-categories: microservices
+categories: REST,microservices
 ---

 In this article, you will find information on: